Minimum evolution: Summary

+Relationship comparison

+There is no single phylogenetic method that dominates across all scenarios.
+Each of the different algorithms have their own strengths and weaknesses when it comes to what they are able to accomplish. picking the right one ultimately depends on what the priorities of a given analysis are.
+UPGMA is the simplest and fastest option however, it is only appropriate when a molecular clock is present.
+Neighbor Joining approximates the Minimum Evolution optimum using an efficient algorithm O(N^{3}) which makes it very useful when working with large datasets.
+Maximum Parsimony is good at looking at each individual position in the DNA or protein sequence and tracking exactly that changed however, it scales poorly and would not be the best pick if you were working with large amounts of data as it would be very slow.
+Maximum Likelihood is easily the most accurate method when using a well-specified model but it has the heaviest computation so it would not be very practical to use if you were working with larger datasets as well.
+Overall, Minimum Evolution tends to be in the middle ground it is more rigorous than UPGMA and Neighbor Joining while also being more scalable than some of the more accurate algorithms like Maximum Parsimony and Maximum Likelihood This would make it useful for a large variety of cases which explains why its widely used in modern phylogenetics.

 Maximum parsimony

 It is worth noting here a subtle difference between the maximum-parsimony criterion and the ME criterion: while maximum-parsimony is based on an abductive heuristic, i.e., the plausibility of the simplest evolutionary hypothesis of taxa with respect to the more complex ones, the ME criterion is based on Kidd and Sgaramella-Zonta's conjectures that were proven true 22 years later by Rzhetsky and Nei.
 These mathematical results set the ME criterion free from the Occam's razor principle and confer it a solid theoretical and quantitative basis.

 Similarly to ME, maximum parsimony becomes an NP-hard problem when trying to find the optimal tree (that is, the one with the least total character-state changes).
 This is why heuristics are often utilized in order to select a tree, though this does not guarantee the tree will be an optimal selection for the input dataset.
 This method is often used when very similar sequences are analyzed, as part of the process is locating informative sites in the sequences where a notable number of substitutions can be found.

 Maximum-parsimony criterion, which uses Hamming distance branch lengths, was shown to be statistically inconsistent in 1978.
 This led to an interest in statistically consistent alternatives such as ME.